Lion and Sun: After the 1979 revolution

-The Lion and Sun remained the official emblem of Iran until after the 1979 revolution, when the Lion and Sun symbol was—by decree—removed from public spaces and government organizations and replaced by the present-day Emblem of Iran.
-For the Islamic revolution, the lion and sun symbol allegedly resembled the "oppressive Westernizing monarchy" that had to be replaced, despite the fact the symbol had old Shi'a meanings and the lion was associated with Ali.
+The Lion and Sun remained the official emblem of Iran until after the 1979 Islamic Revolution, when the Lion and Sun symbol was—by decree—removed from public spaces and government organizations and replaced by the present-day Emblem of the Islamic Republic.
+For the Islamic revolution, the Lion and Sun symbol allegedly resembled the "oppressive Westernising monarchy" that had to be replaced, despite the fact the symbol had old Shi'a meanings and the lion was associated with Ali.
 In the present day, the lion and the sun emblem is still used by a segment of the Iranian community in exile as the symbol of opposition to the Islamic Republic.
-Several exiled opposition groups, including the monarchists and MEK, use the lion and sun emblem.
-In Los Angeles and cities with large Iranian communities the lion and sun emblem is largely used on mugs, Iranian flags, and souvenirs to an extent that far surpasses its display during the years of monarchy in the homeland.
+Several exiled opposition groups, including the monarchists and MEK, use the Lion and Sun emblem.
+In Los Angeles and cities with large Iranian communities the Lion and Sun emblem is largely used on mugs, Iranian flags, and souvenirs to an extent that far surpasses its display during the years of monarchy in the homeland.
+During the Mahsa Amini protests in 2022, a number of alternative variant versions of the Lion and Sun were proposed to distinguish the images of new Iran from its historical adaptation of Lion and Sun.

-During the Mahsa Amini protests in 2022, a number of alternative versions of the Lion and Sun were proposed to distinguish the images of new Iran from its historical adaptation of Lion and Sun.
+In recent years, some Islamic Republic officials claim the Lion and Sun as a symbol of Islam in an effort to undermine the ongoing 2025–2026 Iranian protests as the Lion itself represents Imam Ali.
+However, the Lion and Sun motif has been in display during the Achaemenid Empire.
+During the protests in Iran as well as the diaspora protests, the Lion and Sun flag was extensively displayed.

 International recognition

 The officially recognised but currently unused emblem of the International Red Cross and Red Crescent Movement in Iran.

-The Lion and Sun is an officially recognized but currently unused emblem of the International Red Cross and Red Crescent Movement.
+The Lion and Sun is an officially recognised but currently unused emblem of the International Red Cross and Red Crescent Movement.
 The Red Lion and Sun Society of Iran (جمعیت شیر و خورشید سرخ ایران) was admitted to the International Red Cross and Red Crescent Movement in 1929.

-On September 4, 1980, the newly proclaimed Islamic Republic of Iran replaced the Red Lion and Sun with the Red Crescent, consistent with most other Muslim nations.
-Though the Red Lion and Sun has now fallen into disuse, Iran has in the past reserved the right to take it up again at any time; the Geneva Conventions continue to recognize it as an official emblem, and that status was confirmed by Protocol III in 2005 even as it added the Red Crystal.
+On 4 September 1980, the newly proclaimed Islamic Republic replaced the Red Lion and Sun with the Red Crescent, consistent with most other Muslim nations.
+Though the Red Lion and Sun has now fallen into disuse, Iran has in the past reserved the right to take it up again at any time; the Geneva Conventions continue to recognise it as an official emblem, and that status was confirmed by Protocol III in 2005 even as it added the Red Crystal.